MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/hyper-v/plan/plan-for-hyper-v-security-in-Windows-Server-2016.md

 **This is preliminary content and subject to change.**

-To secure Hyper-V, use the best practices to secure the Hyper-V host operating system, and secure the virtual machines, configuration files, and data.
-Use the following list of recommended best practices as a checklist to help you enhance the security of your Hyper-V environment.
+Secure the Hyper-V host operating system, the virtual machines, configuration files, and virtual machine data.
+Use the following list of recommended best practices as a checklist to help you secure your Hyper-V environment.

 ## Secure the Hyper-V host
-We recommend you use the following best practices to secure the Hyper-V host.
 - Keep the host OS secure.
     - Minimize the attack surface by using the minimum Windows Server installation option that you need for the management operating system.
 For more information, see [Installation Options for Windows Server 2016 Technical Preview](../../../get-started/Installation-Options-for-Windows-Server-2016-Technical-Preview.md) and [Getting started with Nano Server](../../nano-server/getting-started-with-nano-server.md).
 In production environments, we don't recommend that you run Hyper-V on Windows 10.
     - Keep the Hyper-V host operating system, firmware, and device drivers up to date with the latest security updates.
 Check your vendor's recommendations to update firmware and drivers.